Microscopic optical potentials from a Greens function approach: Theoretical method

 \subsection{Calculation of the Green's function}

-The partial wave decomposition of the Green's function can be calculated in a standard way as the product of the regular ($F_{l}$) and irregular ($G_{l}$) solutions of the radial wave equation constructed with the optical potential (see, e.g., \cite{RaoRS1973,ArellanoB2021}),
+The partial wave decomposition of the Green's function can be calculated in a standard way as the product of the regular ($f_{l}$) and irregular ($g_{l}$) solutions of the radial wave equation constructed with the optical potential (see, e.g., \cite{RaoRS1973,ArellanoB2021}),

-where $\hbar^{2} k^2/{2\mu}=E$ and $H^{(+)}_{l}=G_{l}+iF_{l}$ has the asymptotic behavior of an outgoing Coulomb spherical wave.
+where $\hbar^{2} k^2/{2\mu}=E$ and $h^{(+)}_{l}=g_{l}+if_{l}$ has the asymptotic behavior of an outgoing Coulomb spherical wave.
 The radial coordinate $r_{<}$ ($r_{>}$) is the smallest (largest) among $r$ and $r'$.
 The Sommerfeld parameter $\eta=\mu Z_t Z_p/\hbar^2k$ accounts for the effect of the Coulomb potential associated with the charges $Z_{t}$ and $Z_{p}$ of the target and projectile, and $\mu$ is the reduced mass of the system.
+The index $l$ labels the \emph{orbital} angular momentum, and the omission of the dependence of the Green's function on the total angular momentum $j$ essentially amounts to neglecting the effect of the spin-orbit (SO) term in the context of the present work.
+This term, included in most phenomenological OPs, primarily impacts spin observables; however, including SO could improve the description of backward‑angle cross sections.
+A microscopic SO implementation is a natural avenue for future work.
 The above expression is a generalization with respect to the local potential case.
 More specifically, the Wronskian

 corresponding to a non local potential is not constant, in contrast with the Wronskian for a local potential, which has the constant value $\mathcal W=k$.